pegasystems/pega-helm-charts/charts/backingservices/README.md

 * Disable deploying elasticsearch by setting `srs.srsStorage.provisionInternalESCluster` to false.

 ### Deploying SRS with Pega-provided busybox images
-The busybox image is required to deploy SRS.
+To deploy Pega Platform with the SRS backing service, the SRS helm chart requires the use of the busybox image.
 For clients who want to pull this image from a registry other than Docker Hub, they must tag and push their image to another registry, and then pull it by specifying `busybox.image` and `busybox.imagePullPolicy`.

 ### Configuration settings